 - 1. Yukl claims that "influence is the essence of leadership" (p.
 185).
 What does he mean by influence?
-(Hint: he never clearly defines it, but his examples make it clear what he means.)
+(Hint: he never clearly defines it, but his examples should make it clear what he means.)
 Why does he believe this?
-Do you agree?
-That is, can a person possess influence and not be a leader?
 What are the three types of processes governing influence? - 2.
 How does Yukl distinguish between authority, power, and influence?
-How do these three interact within each of the seven sources of power.
-For instance, with reward power, (A) what is the authority, (B) what is the power, and (C) how do these translate into the processes governing influence?
+How do these three interact within each of the seven types of power he addresses.
+For instance, with reward power, (A) what is the authority, (B) what is the power, and (c) how do these translate into the processes governing influence?
 (While this is the most interesting part of Yukl's chapter, he is not always explicit about this connection.
 So you will need to look carefully at his discussion and examples to answer this.) - 3.
-In "The Parable of the Sadhu", who has the power and influence here?
+In "The Parable of the Sadhu", who has the power and influence?
 Who is the leader of the group?
-Are you satisfied with the actions of the characters in this story?
-If you had been in McCoy's position, what would you have done?
-What should a person do in such circumstances?
+What are the consequences of this?